 1) Speech recognition — Speech recognition is a key feature in home automation and artificial intelligence systems.
 The SpeechRecognition package is extremely flexible because it serves as a wrapper for numerous major speech APIs.
 It would be capable of identifying the user’s speech/verbal commands and identifying the input words/input phrases, i.e., the words that will trigger the assistant to respond.

 2) pyttsx3 — pyttxs3 is a python text-to-speech conversion package.
-This package supports text-to-speech engines on Mac os x, Windows, and on Linux too.
+This package supports text to speech engines on Mac os x, Windows and on Linux too.

 Once done, you’ll need to run the following commands on the terminal to add these: